-Venezuela's President dances in salsa show, riling critics
+Venezuela's President slammed for salsa dancing

 Story highlights

-- Venezuela's embattled leader launches a radio show as nation struggles
+- Venezuela's embattled leader launches a radio show as nation faces recession

 - "Salsa Hour" drew praise from supporters and swift criticism from opponents